 CAORC-ARENET FACULTY DEVELOPMENT SEMINAR

-This seminar based in Mexico City, Tlaxcala, and Puebla will provide concrete exposure to the geographic and cultural diversity of Mexico and its historical ties to the U.S. Participants will gain first-hand experience of Mexico’s Indigenous communities and will meet local scholars, artists, and activists.
+This seminar - based in Mexico City, Tlaxcala, and Puebla - will provide concrete exposure to the geography and culture of Mexico and its historical ties to the U.S. Participants will gain first-hand experience of Mexico’s Indigenous communities and will meet local scholars, artists, and advocates.
 The seminar will also explore the rich collections held in Mexico’s museums, libraries, and archaeological sites.
+Round-trip travel, accommodations, in-country transportation, and selected meals will be provided for the seminar.

 Seminar dates: May 18 - June 1, 2025*